gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 to assess evidence related to whether the treatment "matters" in Homogeneity situations.
 \index{Chi-Square Test!Homogeneity Test}
-This situation is similar to what we did in the One-Way ANOVA situation with quantitative responses in Chapter \@ref(chapter3) but the parameters now relate to proportions in the response variable categories across the groups.
+This situation is similar to what we did in the One-Way ANOVA (Chapter \@ref(chapter3)) situation with quantitative responses but the parameters now relate to proportions in the response variable categories across the groups.
 First we can define the conditional population proportions in level $c$ (column
 $c=1,\ldots,C$) of group $r$ (row $r=1,\ldots,R$) as $p_{rc}$.